Tire-pressure monitoring system: Benefits of TPMS

 The dynamic behavior of a pneumatic tire is closely connected to its inflation pressure.
 Key factors like braking distance and lateral stability require the inflation pressures to be adjusted and kept as specified by the vehicle manufacturer.
 Extreme under-inflation can even lead to thermal and mechanical overload caused by overheating and subsequent, sudden destruction of the tire itself.
 Additionally, fuel efficiency and tire wear are severely affected by under-inflation.
 Tires do not only leak air if punctured, they also leak air naturally, and over a year, even a typical new, properly mounted tire can lose from 20 to 60 kPa (3 to 9 psi), roughly 10% or even more of its initial pressure.

-The significant advantages of TPMS are summarized as follows:
+The claimed benefits of TPMS include: